How to Lift Up Other Fathers

 If a young wife comes to you agonizing over a decision, desperate for advice, your first question to her should be: “What does your husband think?”

-Young men, in particular, flock to actions and areas where they perceive they will get respect.
+Young men flock to vocations where they perceive they will get respect.
 It is not whether a man will pursue glory or not, but rather which glory he will pursue.

-And asking the right question, at the right time, is one great way to do that.
+And asking the right question, at the right time, is one great way to ensure this happens.